txoof/epdlib/README.md

 * Add support for 8-Color WaveShare screens to Block, Screen and Layout
 * All Blocks and Layouts now support "RGB" content
+* Layouts and blocks can now be dynamically updated during runtime

 ### v0.5